syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 ### Customize Month header appearance using DataTemplate

-You can customize the header appearance of scheduler by using the `MonthHeaderTemplate` property of `AgendaView.`
+You can customize the month header appearance of scheduler by using the `MonthHeaderTemplate` property of `AgendaView.`

 {% tabs %}
 {% highlight xaml %}